olincollege/olin-eclipse-ballooning/iridium-control/README.md

 ### Environment variables

 For security purposes, this repository doesn't contain the IMEI number for the Iridium modem.
-This must be added to a text file called `.env` in this directory.
+This must be added to a file called `.env` in this directory.
 You must also add the email address that is being sent from to the `.env` file.
 It should look something like the following:
 ```
 FROM=mynebpteam@gmail.com
 IMEI=123456789123456